Everything you need to know...

 How you learn

-There is a UK residential field trip in the first semester of the first year.
-You also visit cities such as Edinburgh in the final year, and attend a project-based visit to a major European city (recent students went to Lisbon in Portugal) in the second year.
-Additional costs may apply.
+The course includes a UK residential field trip in the first year.
+You also have the opportunity to join relevant field trips to cities such as Edinburgh, and attend a project-based visit to a major European city.

 You learn through